TeamLab Planets Review: Is It Worth It?

 What to Visit Near TeamLab Planets

-Toyosu Market is a 5-10 minute walk from TeamLab Planets and is a popular destination for its fish market.
+Toyosu Market is a 5-10-minute walk from TeamLab Planets and is popular for its fish market.

 As vegetarians, we didn’t visit the market.
 Instead, we walked down to Toyosu Park on the way back to the station.
 On a sunny day, it was very pleasant with views of the canal.
 The open space felt good after being in more crowded parts of Tokyo.